Algeria–Egypt relations: Current relations (1988–present)

 On 25 June 2014, Egyptian president Abdel Fattah el-Sisi made his first official visit abroad since his election a month earlier to Algeria, where regional security was top of the agenda.
 Both sides discussed ways to counter Islamic militancy in North Africa as the meeting came amid rising terrorist activity in Libya with whom both countries share long borders.
 President el-Sisi stressed that both countries should collaborate with “a coordination of positions” in order to overcome these issues and that this cooperation.
 A month earlier, the two countries sought to hold a Joint Algerian-Egyptian Higher Committee to would meet in June when Egypt elects a new president.
 Diplomatic sources from both countries told the website Al-Monitor that "Egypt and Algeria will become the two arms of a pincer on the Libyan desert".
 During the meeting, Algeria agreed to ship five 145,000 m^{2} cargoes of liquefied natural gas to Egypt before the end of 2014.
 This was aimed at helping Egypt to overcome its worst energy crisis in years due to three years of nationwide turmoil.

+In May 2026, Egypt and Algeria signed a memorandum of understanding to cooperate on crude oil trade, allowing Egypt to import Algerian crude oil and petroleum products in the future.
+The agreement was signed between Egypt’s General Petroleum Corporation and Algeria’s state energy company Sonatrach during a visit by Egypt’s petroleum minister Karim Badawi to Algeria, in the presence of Algerian Energy Minister Mohamed Arkab.
+The deal is aimed at strengthening energy security, diversifying Egypt’s oil supply sources, and expanding cooperation between the two countries in the oil and gas sector.